The64thGamer/cheeseepedia/content/y040estvd67mr6bc/content.md

 ### Microphone

-From Summer 1978 to Early 1983 at Sunnyvale, the bot was given a gray & black microphone with a cord on it. this was most likely to make it consistent with the {{< wiki-link "Winchester Chuck E. Cheese V2 (Animatronic)" >}} {{< wiki-link "Kooser Chuck E. Cheese (Animatronic)" >}}.
+From Summer 1978 to Early 1983 at Sunnyvale, the bot was given a gray & black microphone with a cord on it. this was most likely to make it consistent with the [Winchester Chuck E. Cheese V2 (Animatronic)] [Kooser Chuck E. Cheese (Animatronic)].

 ## Movements

 Due to the lack of internal pictures or videos of it moving, it is very uncertain what movements the bot had access to.
 Only what's been confirmed by the creator has been stated.
 Despite the eyes being in different directions in multiple pics, this is likely the use of eyes that moved on a nylon-string, that swivelled left to right.
 Due to the adjacent photos available, there is no detection of the head being able to turn left or right in any sort of way.
 However, it seems that the bot had access to an eyelid raise.
-Another thing to clarify is when the bot was moved to {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, the ears were tilted down, so it's safe to assume that the ears could wiggle or tilt in a way.
+Another thing to clarify is when the bot was moved to [Sunnyvale, CA (1213 Innsbruck Drive)], the ears were tilted down, so it's safe to assume that the ears could wiggle or tilt in a way.

 - Mouth
 - Right Arm Raise